vigoo/vigoo.github.io/posts/2023-09-07-generating-a-rust-client-library-for-zio-http-endpoints.md

 If we are not prepared for recursive types we can easily get into an endless loop (or stack overflow) when processing these schemas.

 This is just one example of things to keep track of while converting a schema into a set of Rust definitions.
-Other things we need to look for is that for fields that refer to the self type we want to use `Box` so to put them on the heap, we also need to keep track if everything within a generated type derives `Ord` and `Hash` - and if yes, we should derive an instance for the same type classes for our generated type as well.
+If fields refer to the self type we want to use `Box` so to put them on the heap.
+We also need to keep track of if everything within a generated type derives `Ord` and `Hash` - and if yes, we should derive an instance for the same type classes for our generated type as well.

 My preferred way to implement such recursive stateful transformation functions is to use **ZIO Prelude**'s `ZPure` type.
 It's type definition looks a little scary: